brainhack-school2024/molinier_project/README.md

 ### Conclusion

 Using a contrast translation approach is relevant only if the model does not perform well on the input contrast.
-Because a naive translation between two different contrasts not highligting the same tissues properties may lead to slight modifications of the anatomy.
+Because a naive translation between two different contrasts may lead to slight modifications of the anatomy.

 To validate the translation approach with vertebral labeling, the inference should be done on a different dataset which was not seen during training of the two deep learning models.
 Currently, too few MRI datasets with manual segmentation of the spine are available open-source.